awsdocs/aws-codestar-user-guide/doc_source/sam-tutorial.md

        'headers': {'Content-Type': 'application/json'}}
    ```

-   The preceding code outputs the string `Hello` and string the caller sends to the function\.
+   The preceding code outputs the string `Hello` and the string the caller sends to the function\.

 1. In the same directory, open the `template.yml` file\.
 Add the following code to the end of the file, and then save the file: